zhenyu-siama/npmcache-exe/README.md

 ## The hybrid solution: symbolic links for most and hard links only for the necessary.

 Since the majority of the node modules do not "RUN" at their physical positions, but are loaded by other "running" processes, all those "non-running" modules can theoretically be linked with symbolic links.
 So I tried to maximize the usage of symbolic links and only apply real folder and hard links for tools that must run.
-I found that I am able to use symbolic link with most of the modules @angular/cli, applicationinsights-js, angular2-busy.
-As long as I apply hard links on them, the ng build would work.
+I found that I am able to use symbolic link with most of the modules but @angular/cli, applicationinsights-js, angular2-busy.
+As long as I apply hard links on those exceptions, the ng build would work.
+It is surprising that even @angular/compiler-cli does not "RUN".

 The performance of this hybrid solution: 670 ms!